kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-20-gulp-tutorial-3-build-clean-jekyll.markdown

 {% endfigure %}

 ## Jekyll
-Next I will write the config and task to create the Jekyll site:
+Next I will write the configuration and the task to create the Jekyll site:

 {% figure code-figure "config.js" %}
 {% highlight javascript %}